Worship that Sustains Us

 The way we practice our liturgies, is critical to sustaining our intense level of ministry in the world.
 It is our anchor.
 Trinity’s worship style includes both ancient and modern, both joyous celebration and intimate sharing of prayer and praise.
 Every Sunday, the congregation gathers around the table for the Prayers of the People.
 At Eucharist, we welcome everyone to the table.

-The third Sunday each month is Morning Prayer adapted from the Church of South India.
+The second Sunday each month is Morning Prayer adapted from the Church of South India.
 It is led by a member of the congregation, with a homily offered by a lay preacher.
 It provides an opportunity for all members to reconnect with a prayerful daily spiritual practice.

 Our music at Trinity is unusual and wonderful.
 It uses selections from many traditions and sources in a wide range of styles from traditional hymns to spirited new songs.
 Music is chosen to tie into the scripture lessons for each Sunday.
 A small group of gifted musicians and vocalists called the “Joy Ensemble” lead our prayer and praise in song.